Suggested Reading:

 · Recognition of the Reality of Heaven and Hell

 It is the Sin of Presumption to assume that, as a matter of course, we will go to Heaven and stand before the Beatific Vision of God eternally.
 Even Saint Paul exhorted us to work out our salvation “with fear and trembling.”
-8 Despite the total absence and silence at the pulpit of any mention of Hell, it is quite real and many go there.
+8 Despite the total absence and silence at the ambo of any mention of Hell, it is quite real and many go there.
 9

 · The Four Final Things: Death, Judgment, Heaven or Hell